How To: Tracking Volunteer Hours

 VolunteerHours.png

-Enter all required and relevant information, then hit save to add this instance of volunteering to your profile.
-Please do not re-enter hours that should have been captured on an activity, event, or lodge stay roster.
+Enter all required and relevant information, then hit "Save" to add this instance of volunteering to your profile.
+Do not duplicate hours that were already recorded on an activity, event, or lodge stay roster.

 Here's an example: